In wake of submarine controversy, Harris emphasizes shared future in meeting with France’s Macron

 French officials have largely returned to business as usual in recent weeks — a marked difference from the furious comments France’s foreign minister and other leaders delivered following the submarine deal’s announcement.

-But less than six months before the French presidential elections, in which Macron is expected to seek a second term, the White House-level conciliatory gestures appear to be appreciated by the French government.
+But about six months before the French presidential elections, in which Macron is expected to seek a second term, the White House-level conciliatory gestures appear to be appreciated by the French government.

-The French election campaign has in recent weeks been upended by the rise of far-right commentator Éric Zemmour, who has so far not announced his candidacy, but is polling second or third in numerous polls.
-Zemmour has repeatedly used the sunk submarine deal to demand that France become less dependent on the United States.
-Addressing domestic audiences, Macron has echoed similar demands of greater independence, but in practice he has often sought close ties with the United States.
+The French election campaign has in recent weeks been upended by the rise of far-right commentator Éric Zemmour, who has so far not announced his candidacy but is polling second or third in numerous polls.
+Zemmour has repeatedly used the sunken submarine deal to demand that France become less dependent on the United States.
+Addressing domestic audiences, Macron has made similar demands of greater independence, but in practice he has often sought close ties with the United States.

-At an event last month, Zemmour mocked a conciliatory meeting Macron had with President Biden in Rome on the sidelines of the G-20 summit, saying he had “never seen such a humiliation.”
+At an event last month, Zemmour mocked a conciliatory meeting Macron had with Biden in Rome on the sidelines of the G-20 summit, saying he had “never seen such a humiliation.”

 This week’s visit by Harris offers an opportunity for Macron to convince voters that the opposite is true.